 You will be interviewed with a selection panel representing both countries.
 It will be conducted in English.
 You will be asked a series of questions discussing some of the information you provided in the application form.
 The panel will ask questions that will enable you to explain your personal and professional aspirations, and how the UK-Iceland Explorer Scholarship Fund can facilitate your achievement of these goals.
 Your course choices will also be discussed, and you will be asked to provide an update on your applications.
 All applicants will be informed of the outcome of their interview shortly after they are conducted.

 How is funding awarded?

-The UK-Iceland Explorer Scholarship Fund will award the funding directly to the student through Rannís.
+For the first year of the UK-Iceland Explorer Scholarship Fund, funding will be awarded directly to the student by Rannís.